 Does becoming Non-GMO Project Verified require testing of every finished product?

-Testing finished product is not a reliably accurate measure of GMO presence.
+Testing finished products is not a reliably accurate measure of GMO presence.
 Therefore, the Non-GMO Project Standard requires testing of individual ingredients or precursors, not finished products.
 Ongoing testing is required for all major high GMO risk crop ingredients (a list of high-risk ingredients can be found in Appendix B of the Non-GMO Project Standard).
-Our program is designed to employ testing at the most efficient and meaningful point in the production chain as a best practice.
-Typically, this is where ingredients are least processed (with intact DNA) and consolidated in the largest amounts, for example, during initial processing.
+Our program is designed to employ testing at the most efficient and meaningful point in the production chain — for example, during initial processing — as a best practice.
+Typically, this is where ingredients are least processed (with intact DNA) and consolidated in the largest amounts.
 From there, traceability and segregation ensure that the tested ingredient maintains its purity.
 To find out if testing will be required as part of your unique product evaluation, reach out to your technical administrator directly.

 Have another question that you don’t see here?
 Please contact us.